gnang/HypermatrixAlgebraPackage/README.md

 We provide here a sagemath package implementation for the Mesner-Bhattacharya Hypermatrix Algebra.

-We provide here a sagemath package implementation for the Mesner-Bhattacharya Hypermatrix Algebra.

 **UPDATE 2015-02-15** Major changes to the codebase, as reflected by the current post.

 `Hypermatrix Algebra Package` is a symbolic hypermatrix package for investigating